 - Hold the pastry bag at straight 90° angle and pipe about 1.5-inch rounds about an inch apart on prepared baking sheets.
 (TIP 2: Download my free macaron template.
 Simply pipe the batter to fill inner circle.)

-- To bake, working one baking sheet at a time, place one tray with macarons on the middle rack.
-(TIP: To prevent browning, place an empty baking sheet on top rack to shield the heat.)
-Bake for about 15-18 minutes.
+- To bake, bake the macarons for 15-18 minutes, one baking sheet at a time, on the middle rack.
 It’ll take longer for larger macarons.
 To test for doneness, touch a macaron lightly and try to move it.
 If it slides and wobbles, bake a minute or so longer.
 The cooked macarons should be firm to touch and the base shouldn’t move.
-(TIP: It’s always better to slightly over-bake macarons than under-bake them!)

 - Pipe a dollop of filling on bottom shells.
 Place the top shell over the filling and press lightly so the filling spreads till the edges.